Arteiii/membrs/README.md

 I will do my best to make it as easy as possible.
 Currently, planned is an installer (membrs bin) that installs all dependencies and prerequisites for you.

-## Disclaimer
+> [!INFO]

-This project is not even close to perfect.
+> This project is not even close to perfect.
-It is my first ever fullstack web application, and I am using it as a learning project.
+> It is my first ever fullstack web application, and I am using it as a learning project.
-Prior to this, I had never worked with technologies like PostgreSQL, Axum, Next.js, or OAuth with Discord.
+> Prior to this, I had never worked with technologies like PostgreSQL, Axum, Next.js, or OAuth with Discord.
+>

-Given that this is a learning project, you might encounter bugs, incomplete features, or suboptimal code.
+> Given that this is a learning project, you might encounter bugs, incomplete features, or suboptimal code.
-Your understanding and patience are appreciated.
+> Your understanding and patience are appreciated.
-If you have any suggestions or improvements, feel free to contribute!
+> If you have any suggestions or improvements, feel free to contribute!

 ## License